SicorDev/bootstrap3-mediawiki/README.md

 * **$wgBsTheme**

 	Use `$wgBsTheme = 'themename'` to use one of the included Bootstrap themes from http://bootswatch.com.
 	Set this to the theme you would like to use.

-Note that you have to set this option *before* you require the `bootstrap3-mediawiki.php`.
+	To use an other Bootstrap 3 theme, name the file `yourthemename.min.css` and place it in the `bootstrap3-mediawiki/css/bootswatch` folder.
+Then set `$wgBsTheme = 'yourthemename'`.

+* **$wgSiteCSS**

+	You can add your own custom CSS styles to the skin by setting `$wgSiteCSS = 'custom.css'` and adding the styles to `bootstrap3-mediawiki/css/custom.css`.

+* **$wgSiteJS**

+	You can add your own custom JavaScript to the skin by setting `$wgSiteJS = 'custom.js'` and adding the scripts to `bootstrap3-mediawiki/js/custom.js`.

+* **$wgSitenameshort**

+	If you want a shorter title to appear in your navbar, you can set `$wgSitenameshort = 'Short Name';`.

+Here is what an example `LocalSettings.php` might look:

+	$wgBsTheme = 'yeti';
+	$wgTOCLocation = 'sidebar';
+	$wgSitenameshort = 'MyWiki';
+	$wgSiteCSS = 'custom.css';
+	$wgSiteJS = 'custom.js';
+	require_once "$IP/skins/bootstrap3-mediawiki/bootstrap3-mediawiki.php";

 ### Create: Bootstrap:Footer
 This MediaWiki page will contain what appears in your footer.
-You can use whatever bootstrap styles you would like.
-See the [official documentation](http://www.getbootstrap.com) for more details.
+You can use most of the bootstrap styles.
+See the [official documentation](http://getbootstrap.com/components/) for more details.

 Here is an example for a footer with two columns of equal with, using the Bootstrap grid sytem: